 Suppose that, due to a successful advertising campaign, a monopolistic competitor experiences an increase in demand for its product.
 How will that affect the price it charges and the quantity it supplies?

-Continuing with the scenario outlined in question 1, in the long run, the positive economic profits earned by the monopolistic competitor will attract a response either from existing firms in the industry or firms outside.
+Continuing with the scenario in question 1, in the long run, the positive economic profits that the monopolistic competitor earns will attract a response either from existing firms in the industry or firms outside.
 As those firms capture the original firm’s profit, what will happen to the original firm’s profit-maximizing price and output levels?

 - Suppose the firms collude to form a cartel.
 What price will the cartel charge?
 What quantity will the cartel supply?
 How much profit will the cartel earn?

 - Suppose now that the cartel breaks up and the oligopolistic firms compete as vigorously as possible by cutting the price and increasing sales.
-What will the industry quantity and price be?
-What will the collective profits be of all firms in the industry?
+What will be the industry quantity and price?
+What will be the collective profits of all firms in the industry?

 - Compare the equilibrium price, quantity, and profit for the cartel and cutthroat competition outcomes.

 Sometimes oligopolies in the same industry are very different in size.
-Suppose we have a duopoly where one firm (Firm A) is large and the other firm (Firm B) is small, as shown in the prisoner’s dilemma box in Table 10.4.
+Suppose we have a duopoly where one firm (Firm A) is large and the other firm (Firm B) is small, as the prisoner’s dilemma box in Table 10.4 shows.

-Assuming that the payoffs are known to both firms, what is the likely outcome in this case?
+Assuming that both firms know the payoffs, what is the likely outcome in this case?